Pennsylvania Democrat resigns as mayor after allegedly soliciting 'police informant' for sex

 At the time he planned to fight the charges, claiming that it was a “setup because of my political position.”

-However, the Democrat that was elected in November, announced Thursday through the attorney general’s office that he would be waiving a preliminary hearing and immediately would vacate the mayor’s office.
+However, the Democrat, who was elected in November, announced Thursday through the attorney general’s office that he would be waiving a preliminary hearing and immediately would vacate the mayor’s office.

 He also stepped down from his post as a state constable.